rmrk-team/rmrk-spec/standards/rmrk3.0.0/kusama/entities/base.md

 # Base Entity (Kusama)

+This document describes Kusama-specific examples and caveats for [Base](../../abstract/entities/base.md).
+See the [Abstract](../../abstract/entities/base.md) for full specs.

 A [Base](../../abstract/entities/base.md) in Kusama is represented as a JSON object with following properties: `symbol`, `type`, `themes` and `parts`.
 There is an implied
 `issuer` field, matching the address that created the base.
 The `id` field which is dynamically generated based on the `symbol` and some other values (see Computed Properties below).